Rounak-28/RNN-pytorch/README.md

-A basic RNN model for generating shakespear like text using pytorch.
+A basic RNN model for generating shakespeare like text using pytorch.